 We arrived at the farm around 11 a.m.
-It was about a 20 minute drive, much closer than we expected it to be by looking at the map.
+It was about a 20-minute drive, much closer than we expected it to be from looking at the map.
 Once we pulled in, the place seemed to be broken up into different sections.
 While I did see a bus stop right outside the farm, a car was useful to arrive at the exact location where the chestnuts would be.
-I think I would have had some trouble if I was alone, trying to walk my way up in there.
+I think I would have had some trouble if I was alone trying to walk my way up in there.
 My friend had to call a number and the person on the line directed us which way to go.

 After spending some time there, we walked up the hill a bit more and approached chestnut trees that had chestnuts swept in a semi-neat pile underneath the shade of the branches.
 The chestnuts in this area seemed a bit fresher.
 So we emptied our bags and filled them with new chestnuts.
 Picking chestnuts was interesting because I didn’t know how chestnuts were grown.
 I knew they grew on trees, but didn’t know they grew in a spikey, prickly shell.
-The tongs we were given helped to open the up the shells and wiggle out the nuts.
-At first I thought these long, metal tongs were unnecessary, but it kept us from getting stuck.
+The tongs we were given helped to open up the shells and wiggle out the nuts.
+At first, I thought these long, metal tongs were unnecessary.
+I soon realized, however, that it kept us from getting stuck.
 Sometimes, though, if we stepped the wrong way, the spikes could be felt through our sneakers.
+Ouch!

 With the chestnuts I gathered I ended up making a chestnut banana bread, which came out pretty great.

 Click here to check out the youtube video of this blog post or watch it directly below.